riasingh2353/team27/docs/Milestone1.md

 These sensors have three pins, VIN, GND, and OUT.
 Each sensor outputs a voltage at its OUT pin that corresponds with the lightness or darkness of the surface below it.

 In our setup, the OUT pin of each sensor is tied to a separate analog input of the Arduino Uno controlling our robot.
-As such, each of these analog inputs will read in a an analog voltage between VIN and GND, and output value between 0 and 1023, corresponding to the lightness or darkness of the area under it.
-Particularly, lighter areas will map to lower output values and darker areas will map higher output values.
+As such, each of these analog inputs will read in a value between 0 and 1023 corresponding to the lightness or darkness of the area under it.
 ## Line Following

 We equipped our robot with two line sensors in its front, designed to be far enough apart to straddle a line of electrical tape (see image below).